groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/conversion-options/automate-hide-tracked-changes-word-pdf-conversion-groupdocs-java/_index.md

 ```

 ### License Acquisition

-GroupDocs offers a free trial, temporary license, and purchase options:

-1. **Free Trial**: Download the library from [GroupDocs Releases](https://releases.groupdocs.com/conversion/java/) to try its features.
+- **Free Trial** – Download the library from [GroupDocs Releases](https://releases.groupdocs.com/conversion/java/).
-2. **Temporary License**: Request a temporary license for full access at [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
+- **Temporary License** – Request a temporary key at [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
-3. **Purchase**: For long-term use, purchase a license through the [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).
+- **Purchase** – Get a full license via the [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).

-Once your environment is set up with GroupDocs.Conversion, let's move on to implementing the main features.

-## Implementation Guide

-### Hiding Tracked Changes in Word-to-PDF Conversion

-This feature allows you to convert documents while keeping the final PDF free of tracked changes.
-Here’s how you can implement it:
+## How to Use Options to Hide Tracked Changes

+Below is the step‑by‑step implementation.
+Each code block is kept exactly as originally provided.

-#### Step 1: Set Up Load Options
+### Step 1: Set Up Load Options
-First, configure load options specifically for Word processing documents.
+Create `WordProcessingLoadOptions` and enable the hide‑tracked‑changes flag.

 ```java
 import com.groupdocs.conversion.Converter;